 Is this the right program for you?

-Talk to an advisor who specializes in the Bachelor of Science in Health Administration with a concentration in Emergency Management degree to make sure this program fits your specific needs.
+Talk to a representative who specializes in the Bachelor of Science in Health Administration with a concentration in Emergency Management degree to make sure this program fits your specific needs.
 You can also get to know University of Phoenix by checking out the Phoenix Prep Center.

 Start your journey now